YoussefDarwishh/Shipping-Company-Simulation/README.md

 # Shipping-Company-Simulation
-A program that simulates a shipping company.
+A Data Structure and Algorithms Project that simulates journey of shipping trucks implemented using different ADTs and DSs